kapouer/domt/README.md

   - an object with length property and .item(i) method
   - finally the object is looped as an hash array

+* the next siblings with attribute "repeat-with" of a node with attribute "repeat" this allows repeating several nodes at once, as a fragment.
+  When doing this, the block filter context.node argument is a fragment.

 Operations on instances
 -----------------------